SUPERVISOR CONNIE CHAN

-Born in Hong Kong, she moved to San Francisco after grade school in Taiwan at the age of 13 with her mother and younger brother.
-Her family was able to obtain a rent-controlled apartment in Chinatown (the same apartment her mother lives in today) because her mother was able to develop the skills she needed for a new career, as a claims processor at Chinese Hospital, thanks to classes at City College of San Francisco.
+Born in Hong Kong, she moved to San Francisco at the age of 13 with her mother and younger brother.
+Her family was able to obtain a rent-controlled apartment in Chinatown and her mother developed the skills she needed for a new career, as a claims processor at Chinese Hospital, thanks to classes at City College of San Francisco.

 After graduating from Galileo High School, Connie earned her bachelor’s degree from the University of California, Davis and then went to work giving back to the community that had done so much for her family.
-She started out as a volunteer interpreter, working with pro bono attorneys for SF Bar Association's Volunteer Legal Outreach, while serving as a community organizer for SF SAFE and Community Youth Center.
+She started her career as a volunteer interpreter, working with pro bono attorneys for the SF Bar Association's Volunteer Legal Outreach, and as a community organizer for SF SAFE and the Community Youth Center.

-Connie’s long-time partner Ed became a San Francisco Fire Fighter in 2011 – the same year they bought their home in the Richmond.
-Today, they are raising their seven-year-old son who is a student at Lafayette Elementary School.
+Connie’s long-time partner Ed became a San Francisco firefighter in 2011 – the same year they bought their home in the Richmond District.
+Today, they are raising their son who attends school in the Richmond.

-Connie is running for District 1 Supervisor because of what San Francisco has given her – and because she wants those same opportunities to be available for all San Franciscans now and for generations to come.
+Connie is honored to serve District 1 residents and her priorities as supervisor will be to ensure the same opportunities that San Francisco has given her are available for all San Franciscans now and for generations to come.